 Seasonal roles are in addition to previously announced plans to hire over 40,000 new corporate and tech jobs and 125,000 full and part-time fulfillment and transportation jobs

-BOSTON, October 18, 2021--(BUSINESS WIRE)--Amazon continues to provide diverse employment opportunities for people of all backgrounds and skill levels, announcing today 150,000 seasonal jobs are now available across the U.S. including approximately 1,500 in Massachusetts.
+ARLINGTON, Va., October 18, 2021--(BUSINESS WIRE)--Amazon continues to provide diverse employment opportunities for people of all backgrounds and skill levels, announcing today 150,000 seasonal jobs are now available across the U.S. including 2,600 in Maryland.

 All Amazon jobs in the U.S., including seasonal roles, have an average starting pay of $18 per hour, sign-on bonuses up to $3,000 and an additional $3 per hour depending on shifts in many locations.
-Today’s seasonal roles come in addition to the 1,500 full and part-time Operations jobs available in Massachusetts.
+Today’s seasonal roles come in addition to the 6,200 full and part-time Operations jobs announced for Maryland previously.

 "We are proud to be offering a huge range of full-time, part-time, and now seasonal jobs with great pay and benefits," said Alicia Boler Davis, Senior Vice President, Global Customer Fulfillment.
 "Our seasonal hiring helps us deliver on our promises to customers while also providing flexibility to our full-time employees during busy periods.
 Joining Amazon in one of our seasonal roles offers high-paying, part-time work, or a path to a full-time position, with benefits like our Career Choice program to help people advance their education and careers within Amazon or beyond."

 Amazon values its seasonal employees, many of whom return each holiday season year-after-year or choose to transition to full-time roles within the company.
 Seasonal employees are essential to how Amazon delivers for customers, doing important, rewarding work, while earning income flexibility before the end of the year.